-Additional special sessions may be called.
-During this time, the Legislature may enact laws that materially change current law as it relates to the funding of public schools, including the District.
-The District can make no representations or predictions regarding the scope of legislation that may be considered during any additional called special session or the potential impact of such legislation at this time.
+During the 88th Texas Legislative Session, the Legislature will consider a general appropriations act and may consider legislation affecting the Finance System and ad valorem taxation procedures, among other legislation affecting school districts and the administrative agencies that oversee school districts.
+The District can make no representations or predictions regarding the scope of legislation that may be considered during the 88th Legislative Session or the potential impact of such legislation at this time.